 • Filter the lighthouses to show only those that interest you

-• List and map nearby lighthouses
+• List and map lighthouses nearest to you

 Intuitive icons are shown for each lighthouse to quickly help you determine if, among other things, a lighthouse is easily accessible, open for climbing, offers overnight accommodations, has appeared in a movie, and if it is reportedly haunted.